 Urgent: Should U.S. Strike Syria?
 Vote Here

 “We built an interesting network of people.
-A lot of them would be inclined to get involved again,” Zwick said in a recent AP interview.
+A lot of them would be inclined to get involved again,” Zwick said.
 “I would love to be heavily involved.”

-Others hopefuls are targeting Charlie Spies, who developed the super PAC that raised $150 million for Romney.
+Others GOP hopefuls have courted Charlie Spies, who developed the super PAC that raised $150 million for Romney.

-Few donors would be willing to commit to a candidate this early in the process, but that hasn't slowed the invitations from Republicans attempting to make those connections, the AP noted.
+Few donors would be willing to commit to a candidate this early on, but that hasn't stopped some politicans from networking with members of Romney's team.

 “My guess is that every one of the contenders would be better than whoever the Democrats put up,” Romney told attendees at a New Hampshire Republican Party fundraiser in August.
 “But there will only be one or perhaps two who actually could win the election in November.”